altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "And now you are in debt!"<br/>

-Altina's fingers grabbing Regis' head tighten.
+Altina's fingers grabbing Regis' head tighten.<br/>

-That hurt.
+That hurt.<br/>

 "No no, that's just keeping a tab, it's different from owing a debt..."<br/>